 The decision to move forward with a cochlear implant will depend on several factors as each child’s circumstances are unique.
 Families are strongly encouraged to talk with their child’s physician, audiologist, speech-language pathologist, therapist and educators, as they can provide additional insight and are familiar with cochlear implants.

 Other families who have made the decision to pursue a cochlear implant for their child, as well as members of the Deaf community, can be helpful resources as the family collects information in order to make a decision.

 Cochlear Implant Orientation and Evaluation

 Another decision the family will make is whether to pursue one or two implants for the child.
-The audiologist and physician will talk with the family about whether one or two implants is recommended and factors that should be considered.
-If the child will be bilaterally implanted (two implants), the child can have both implants put in at the same time (called simultaneous implantation) or a few months apart (called sequential implantation).
-Again, the audiologist and physician will discuss with the family what is most appropriate for the child so the family can make an informed decision.
+The audiologist and physician will talk with the family about whether one or two implants is recommended and factors they should consider.
+If the child will be bilaterally implanted (two implants), the child can have both implants put in at the same time or a few months apart.

 Cochlear Implant Medical Evaluation

 An ear exam and discussion will be scheduled with the otolaryngologist.
 The physician will take a thorough medical and family history and complete an exam of the head and neck.
 Risks for cochlear implant surgery will be discussed.